danielsky81/todoapp/README.md

 ## Steps required to run the app locally

-1. Install flask with its all dependencies listed inside the requirements.txt file
+Install flask with its all dependencies listed inside the requirements.txt file and run the project.

 ```
 $ pip install -r requirements.txt
+$ flask run
 ```

 ## Login details